 Maintaining your lawn, keeping it sufficiently fertilized and wet, with no bare soil showing, will deter cicada killers.

-In addition, setting mower blades to the highest setting will ensure long, thick turf, a sure deterrent to this ground digger wasp.
+In addition, setting mower blades to the highest setting will ensure long, thick turf, a sure deterrent to this ground digger wasp species.

 In addition, female cicada killers help maintain the cicada population.